Why Are Organic Compounds White?

 White powders look white because when light hits these molecules, they are scattered at all angles without being absorbed.
-In crystal lattices, this light simply passes through – again without being absorbed – rendering them transparent instead of white.
+In their crystalline form, this light simply passes through —again, without being absorbed—rendering them transparent.
 For a compound to possess color, some form of light absorption must occur.

 It turns out that for smaller molecules, visible light just doesn’t carry enough energy to ‘kick’ its electrons up their energy levels.
-We can blame this on molecular orbitals and how smaller molecules have a higher ‘energy level gap’ that needs to be overcome for an electron to be kicked up.
+We can blame this on molecular orbitals and how smaller molecules have a larger energy level gap that needs to be overcome for an electron to be kicked up.

 Organic compounds are usually small molecules, usually requiring higher energy light in the ultraviolet range, which is why our eyes don’t pick up on their transitions.